unframed/SQLAbstract.php/README.md

     `task_deleted_at` INTEGER UNSIGNED,
     `task_description` MEDIUMTEXT
     );

-?>
 ~~~

+Because you will find no `create` methods in SQLAbstract.

 ### Execute

-Though nothing prevents you to execute arbitrary SQL statements.
+Although nothing prevents you to execute arbitrary SQL statements.

 For instance, to create a view: